[This post contains affiliate links. I may receive a commission if you purchase something through the link.]

 My ex had an annoying habit.
 For instance, while we were watching a football game, I asked, what’s the difference between a neutral zone infraction and offsides?
 He would start his answer with some basic introductory statement about football.

 I was offended that he was “mansplaining” – that is, explaining something really basic, with the assumption that the listener doesn’t have as good an understanding of the topic as the speaker.
-It’s seen as condescending.
+It’s condescending.

 But when he started off on this basic statement, it wasn’t because he didn’t think I knew it.
 He started with the basic statement because extroverts think out loud.
 He needed to start with the basic statement to organize his thoughts.